 But let’s assume one is out there somewhere if not now, then hopefully in the future.

 What now?
 How to use it?

 There are several forms of yeast supplements available.
-Nutritional yeast typically comes in a powder or flake form and has a taste that is slightly cheesy.
+As mentioned earlier, nutritional yeast typically comes in a powder or flake form and has a taste that is slightly cheesy.
 Brewers yeast in comparison can be bitter, though debittered forms are now available.

-Given the costs and concerns around brewer’s (and nutritional) yeast, and the availability of grass-fed organ meats, especially liver, it makes sense to stick with nutrient dense animal foods or other 100% natural animal and plant based supplements as much as possible over a possibly contaminated albeit “natural” supplement like brewer’s yeast.
+Given the costs and concerns around brewers (and nutritional) yeast, and the availability of grass-fed organ meats, especially liver, it makes sense to stick with nutrient-dense animal foods or other 100% natural animal and plant-based supplements as much as possible over a possibly contaminated albeit “natural” supplement like brewers yeast.

-- Contains no gluten or GMOs
+- It contains no gluten or GMOs.

-- Has no added/synthetic B12
+- Has no added/synthetic B12.

-- Packaged to protect the yeast from light (such as using drum drying instead of spray drying)
+- Packaged to protect the yeast from light (such as using drum drying instead of spray drying).

-- Low temperature processed to minimize glutamate (MSG) content
+- Low temperature processed to minimize glutamate (MSG) content.

 What will you decide … to yeast or not to yeast?